NicSouza/Bertoti/README.md

 # Bertoti
-Repositório para atividades das matérias do Prof Bertoti
+Repositório para as matérias do Prof Bertoti